medavox/distribackup/docs/report/report.md

 http://syncthing.net/

-Designed to be an open-source alternative to Bit-Torrent Sync, SyncThing
+Designed to be an open-source alternative to Bit-Torrent Sync

-* No longer part of ind.ie
+No longer part of ind.ie

 ### Git

 Git was designed from the ground-up by Linus Torvalds as a decentralised version control system, competing with Subversion, CVS and Mercurial.
+Git's major advantage over earlier version control systems such as Concurrent Versioning System and Subversion is that each working copy is a fully-fledged git repository, which can be pushed and pulled to, like the main server.

 Most developer's contact with Git is through a centralised, authoritative repository, usually hosted by a company such as GitHub or Bit Bucket.
 However, Git is able to function equally well as a standalone repository or for managing difference relationships between disparate but equally authoritative collections of copies.

 Central, authoritative copies of files can be useful when attempting to establish precedence, or evolve a single product towards completion, allowing users to exchange changes with each other through a single point of contact: the Master.
 This is much easier to conceptualise for users than communicating changes between slightly different repositories, and easier for maintaining a distributable copy for new entrants.

-* Updates require user intervention git updates need to be synced by user, using command line or separate GUI
-- Not automatic
-- Very hands-on; cannot fire-and-forget

-* Large vocabulary of commands to learn
-* Assumption of user = programmer
-    - unexplained technical concepts
+Git is a popular versioning system, however its design is not perfectly suited to the problems which this project aims to solve.
+Any updates to an archive's contents require user intervention in order to be propagated to others; this includes preparation of messages ideally detailing the changes made to files in this update.
+This is potentially disruptive to a user's workflow, and engenders its own learning curve, in order to learn the commands necessary to push updates to other servers, and in turn pull updates back.

+In short, Git has been designed with developers in mind, who are comfortable with invoking esoteric commands with arguments in order to manually move updates around.
+There are graphical user interface wrappers available for Git, but none of them are polished enough to be considered a reliable choice.
+Several clients exist for specific Git services however, such as GitHub's client, a fully graphical program for managing repositories associated to one's GitHub account.

-* Git is not visible to end-users: its intended audience is developers, and its steep learning curve (tens of commands to learn each with its own set of single-character optional parameters; a new mental model for manipulating 'staged' files which are 'indexed') would prevent its adoption by non-programmer power users
+Git is not visible to end-users: its intended audience is developers, and its steep learning curve (tens of commands to learn each with its own set of single-character optional parameters; a new mental model for manipulating 'staged' files which are 'indexed') would prevent its adoption by non-programmer power users
 * Existing GUIs for git are unfinished, non-free, buggy or as confusing as the command line interface, with none of the portability.
 * Git is much more complex than is necessary for our task